leecheng28/FIT1047-Intro-Computer-System-and-Security-Revision/README.md

 10000010 11000010 01000010 00101011
 networknetworknet subnet(LAN)Hostho

-Subnets
-gateway router: If a device sends a packet to another device that is not under same subnet, the 1st device must send packet to its gateway router and then send to the 2nd device's gateway router under the same subnet.
+how a router works: A router connects two or more networks.
+If a device sends a packet to another device that is not under same subnet, the 1st device must send packet to its gateway router and then send to the 2nd device's gateway router under the same subnet.
 Lastly the packet is sent from the 2nd gateway router to the 2nd device it connects to.

+how a switch works: A switch connects devices in a LAN.
+When a packet arrives, switch looks at forwarding table to decide which port the device with the destination MAC address is connected to.
+If MAC-port pair does not exist, the packet will be sent to all ports and remember which port the packet goes to.
+If MAC-port does exist, then (great!) send the packet to its port directly.

 Backbone networks: a backbone network interconnects various pieces of networks, providing a path for exchanging information between LANs and subnetworks.